balasubramani7010/M1_Bus_ticket_booking_App/1_Requirements/README.md

 there are no threats.
 # 5W's and 1'H
 ## Who:
-Everyone can use the bus ticket booking.
+Everyone can use the train ticket booking.
 ## What:
-Bus ticket booking is mainly concerned to book the ticket and cancel the ticket of bus.
+train ticket booking is mainly concerned to book the ticket and cancel the ticket of train.
 ## When:
 TBD
 ## Where:
 User can access this application using any C compiler.
 ## Why:
-The system helps in booking the bus tickets for a person.
+The system helps in booking the train tickets for a person.
 ## How:
 Implementation is done using C language.